bpholt/fake-ec2-metadata-service/README.md

 ## Setup on Mac

-[Docker for Mac](https://docker.com/mac) doesn’t support the same type of networking features that it does on Linux, so we need a different process.
+[Docker for Mac](https://docker.com/mac) [doesn’t support the same type of networking features that it does on Linux](https://docs.docker.com/docker-for-mac/networking/#/there-is-no-docker0-bridge-on-macos), so we need a different process.

-On El Capitan, we can redirect outgoing traffic intended for 169.254.169.254 back to the port forwarding set up by Docker.
+On El Capitan and Sierra, we can redirect outgoing traffic intended for 169.254.169.254 back to the port forwarding set up by Docker.

 ```
 +---------------------------------------------+          +-------------------------------------+